Season Summary: 2003

 A bad loss at North Ballarat in round 17 (106-83), was followed by wins in Tasmania (90-52) on a bitterly cold Friday night, against Geelong in round 19 (146-54), and the home-and-away games were rounded out with a big win over Bendigo (92-14).

 This left Williamstown second on the ladder with 14 wins and only four losses for the season, and a meeting with Box Hill in the qualifying final.
 This resulted in a comfortable 49 point victory (110-61) and set up a preliminary final meeting with arch rival, Port Melbourne.
-This was a much closer contest on a wet day at North Port Oval with Williamstown just sneaking over the line (113-106) to secure a grand final berth.
-Earlier in the day the Seconds had a thumping 100-point win over the Burra (186-86) to also advance to the grand final in that grade.
+This was a much closer contest on a wet day at North Port Oval with Williamstown just sneaking over the line (113-106) largely due to the midfield drive from Brad Lloyd, Adrian Fletcher and Josh Mahoney to secure a grand final berth.
+Earlier in the day the Seconds had a thumping 100-point win over the Borough (186-86) to also advance to the grand final in that grade.

 Adrian Fletcher won his second consecutive Gerry Callahan Medal in 2003 from co-captain Brad Lloyd, while the Ron James Memorial Trophy award for most valuable player went to Matthew Pearce.
 Leading goalkicker was Marcus Baldwin with 61.
 Luke Jarrad was awarded the Bill Sheahan Memorial Trophy for best and fairest in the Reserves grade.
 Loyal servant of the Club, Max Atkin, was voted best clubman and received the Bill 'Darkie' Raffle Memorial Trophy.